 The Motu Iti Cocktail -the Ultimate Martini.

 One winter, I was sitting in my favorite chair, and in the mood for a cocktail.
 I wanted something reminiscent of the tropics and more specifically Polynesia.
-All I knew was, I didn't want a punch like drink in a tall glass with all sorts of fruit juices.
+All I knew was, I didn't want a punch-like drink in a tall glass with all sorts of fruit juices.
 I had a fancy for a tropic-like martini cocktail.
 So after having fun with some experimentation, I came up with my new libation.
-I call it the Motu Iti, Polynesian meaning "Little Island".*
+I call it the Motu Iti, Polynesian meaning "Little Island".

-Yup, tasted pretty darn good and now a staple in our household for special occasions.
+Yup, tasted pretty darn good and now it's a staple in our household for special occasions.
 You might want to give it a try.
 The Coconut and Apricot punch through enough to give it a lovely tropical bouquet and taste.
 Offer your guests a Motu Iti.
 And if you find yourself in a nice restaurant ask for one which I've done.
 You'll probably have to provide the bartender with the recipe.

-- Sandy Estabrook / MotuIti.com
+from - Sandy Estabrook / MotuIti.com